What is Growth Equity?

 Growth Equity vs. Venture Capital

 Although growth equity may seem similar to venture capital, the two types of investments are different in a few ways.
 The key distinctions between the two investment opportunities include the following:

 1. Holding period

 Growth equity investments generally come with a lower holding period (on average, 3-7 years) compared to venture capital investments (average is 5-10 years).
-The rationale behind it is that early-stage companies simply need more time to realize its potential relative to more mature companies.
+The rationale behind it is that early-stage companies simply need more time to realize their potential relative to more mature companies.

 2. Source of returns

 The primary source of returns for venture capital investments is the profitable introduction of the company’s products or services to the market.
 The source of returns for growth equity investments is the company’s ability to scale its operations, which results in significant revenue and profitability growth.

 Unlike venture capital deals that come with a high level of risk, growth equity deals are generally considered investments with moderate risk.
 The high risk nature of venture capital investments is determined by the number of risk characteristics, most notably market and product risks.
 Such risks are associated with operations in new markets (market risk) and the absence of a commercially viable product.

 Conversely, companies targeted in the growth equity deals generally operate in established and mature markets with a commercially viable product.
 However, the execution and management risks of such types of deals are still high.